bradleyjay/datadog_test/datadog/answers.md

 Notify: @bradleyjshields@gmail.com
 ```

-The email I recieved when the monitor threshold was reached was:
+The email I received when the monitor threshold was reached was:

 ![Alert Monitor Creation](images/3_2_EmailWarning.png)